MichaelWarmbier/Smite-API-Application/README.md

 ## Using application through Repl.it

-Visit [this location](https://replit.com/@Kirbout/Smite-API-Application) to view the repository for this function on replit.com
+Visit [this location](https://replit.com/@Kirbout/Smite-API-Application) and run the application that way.
+See "Using the application" below.

-On the right-side preivew screen, select either the **console** or the **shell** option and enter the following command:

-`node smite-api.js`

-Then, use the program like normally.
-Updated files will be located in the output folder.

 ## Installation